We lie best when we lie to ourselves. If you are skilled at lying to yourself, you are much better equipped to deceive others.

 Some people really want to destroy themselves.
 You can't stop them.

 Being 'good' is the fastest way to fail.
-Decide just how 'bad' you're willing to be to get what you want, and stick to that instead.
+Decide just how 'bad' you're willing to be and stick to that.
 You may not win, but it's unlikely that you'll lose too.

 If something is too useful, interesting, and/or helpful, it won't last.
 Enjoy it while you can.
 Don't get attached.